bmkramer/scihub_netherlands/README.md

-# scihub_netherlands
+# scihub_netherlands - subset Utrecht
-SciHub download data (Sept '15 - Feb '16) for the Netherlands (filtered from original Sci-Hub download data)
+This branch contains a subset of the SciHub download data (Sept '15 - Feb '16) for the Netherlands (filtered from original Sci-Hub download data), namely the set of unique DOIs whose download is attributed (by IP-geolocation) to Utrecht, The Netherlands.

-This is a selection of the original Sci-Hub download data, only containing downloads attributed to the Netherlands (through IP-geolocation).
-I filtered these data from the orginal (2.7 GB, 28 million rows) dataset to make it more manageable for people interested in this subset to analyse the data.
+For each DOI, publisher availability, either through institutional online journal subscriptions or through Gold Open Access/otherwise free from publishers was checked.
+Information on Utrecht University [library subscriptions] (http://sfx.library.uu.nl/utrecht/az) is publicly available.

+More information is provided in this blog post: Sci-Hub: access or convenience?
+A Utrecht case study (part 2)] (add link upon publication).

-The data is in csv format (UTF-8 encoded) containing 6 columns and 168,877 rows.
-An ods-file containing the same data is also provided.
+The data is in csv format (UTF-8 encoded) containing 7 columns and 2968 rows.

 ### Where's the original data?
 It's available at DataDryad [Download it from there](http://dx.doi.org/10.5061/dryad.q447c).